 - Verbal Reasoning

 The Verbal and Quantitative Reasoning sections are each scored between 130-170 marks with 1 point increment for every correct question.
-The Analytical Writing section is scored between 0-6 marks, with half point increment.
+The GRE Analytical Writing section is scored between 0-6 marks, with half point increment.
 The overall GRE score is the sum of Verbal and Quantitative Reasoning sections and is displayed on your screen after completing the test.
+However both section scores are usually reported separately.
+This is because most universities prefer to receive each section’s score individually so they would be able to evaluate easily with regards to the program you are applying for.
 The Analytical Writing section score is available separately after 7-15 days of the exam.

 In the table below, we take a look at the percentiles that a candidate will probably rank for the marks he/she has scored.

 The absolute values differ for every percentile for different programs.
 But drawing up an average, the scores should look something like this:

 Now if we are to consider a range, 160 in each section guarantees a safe score.
 And this is the score that should be your aim.
 Higher the score, better the result!

 Good GRE General Test Score

 Straight off the bat, it is obvious that getting 130 marks in Verbal or Quantitative section is a poor score.
 An average score is anywhere between 149-153 marks in each section according to ETS.
 In Verbal section, you may rank anywhere between 43rd to 61st percentile if you score average marks.
 In Quantitative section, you may rank anywhere between 35th to 51st percentile for the same marks.